Mikej81/f5-bigip-hardening-DO/Canada-ITSG-33.md

 This F5 solution provides the ability to limit the number of concurrent users of the management web GUI and also for access to the other individual infrastructure components of the solution such as the servers and the firewalls, as well as for access to the applications serviced and contained within this infrastructure.

 ### AC-11 SESSION LOCK
 Session locking differs from automatic logout due to idleness because the user's session state is maintained.
-BIG-IP does not have this feature.
+This F5 solution does not have this feature.
 A screen- or client-locking feature on the user's workstation could help meet this control.

 ### AC-12 SESSION TERMINATION
-This F5 solution automatically displays a suitable message and terminates the network connection associated with a communications session at the end of the session or logs out users when the defined time-period of inactivity has elapsed and different time-period values can be be specified for connections to the BIG-IP system's management services: web-based Configuration utility, SSH connections, Console and TMSH.
+This F5 solution automatically displays a suitable message and terminates the network connection associated with a communications session at the end of the session or logs out users when the defined time-period of inactivity has elapsed and different time-period values can be be specified for connections to the system's management services: web-based Configuration utility, SSH connections, Console and TMSH.
 For other individual infrastructure components such as the servers and firewalls, as well as for access to the appications services and contained within this infrastructure, this is accomplished by configuration of the "Inactivity Timeout" setting in the Access policy.

 ### AC-13 SUPERVISION AND REVIEW — ACCESS CONTROL
 This control appeared in earlier revisions of ITSG-33, but has been withdrawn.

 ### AC-14 PERMITTED ACTIONS WITHOUT IDENTIFICATION OR AUTHENTICATION
+This control addresses actions, if any, available without user authentication or authorization.
+This F5 solution does not offer any services to unauthenticated/unauthorized users.

 ### AC-15 AUTOMATED MARKING
+This control appeared in earlier revisions of ITSG-33, but has been withdrawn.

 ### AC-16 SECURITY ATTRIBUTES
+This control relates to associating security attributes to information in storage, in process, and in transmission.

 ### AC-17 REMOTE ACCESS
+Addressing this control will go beyond this F5 solution.
+However, all remote management access uses encrypted transport (AC-17(2)) except SNMP.
+Also see SC-7 for boundary protection which also controls remote access.

 ### AC-18 WIRELESS ACCESS
+This F5 solution has no configuration options specifically related to wireless networking.
+This control would mainly be addressed outside this F5 solution and by compliance to SC-7.

 ### AC-19 ACCESS CONTROL FOR MOBILE DEVICES
+This F5 solution has no configuration options specifically related to mobile devices.
+This control would mainly be addressed outside of this F5 solution and by compliance to AC-3 and SC-7.

 ### AC-20 USE OF EXTERNAL INFORMATION SYSTEMS
+This control relates to communications with systems in other administrative domains.
+This F5 solution's management only operates in a single administrative domain so no configuration options are responsive.

 ### AC-21 USER-BASED COLLABORATION AND INFORMATION SHARING
+This control would be implemented outside of this F5 solution.

 ### AC-22 PUBLICLY ACCESSIBLE CONTENT
+This control would be implemented outside of this F5 solution.

 ### AC-23 DATA MINING PROTECTION
+This control would be implemented outside of this F5 solution.

 ### AC-24 ACCESS CONTROL DECISIONS
+This control would be implemented outside of this F5 solution.

 ### AC-25 REFERENCE MONITOR
+This control concerns the incorporation of the “reference monitor” concept into system design and implementation.

 ## 3.2 FAMILY: AWARENESS AND TRAINING
-### AT-1 SECURITY AWARENESS AND TRAINING POLICY AND PROCEDURES
-### AT-2 SECURITY AWARENESS
-### AT-3 ROLE BASED SECURITY TRAINING
-### AT-4 SECURITY TRAINING RECORDS
-### AT-5 CONTACTS WITH SECURITY GROUPS AND ASSOCIATIONS
+None of the controls (AT-nn) in this section are relevant to this F5 solution.

 ## 3.3 FAMILY: AUDIT AND ACCOUNTABILITY
 ### AU-1 AUDIT AND ACCOUNTABILITY POLICY AND PROCEDURES
+This control would be implemented outside of this F5 solution.

 ### AU-2 AUDITABLE EVENTS
-This F5 solution provides the ability to configure audit logging of management actions.
+This F5 solution provides the ability to activate audit event recording for management actions.
 Typically you enable TMSH and MCP audit logs.
-Only if you do not have a syslog server to accept log messages (see Syslog Configuration — AU-8, AU-9(2), AU-12(2) on page 16) should you consider disabling logs to save BIG-IP disk space.
+MCP logs record changes initiated via any user inerface.
+Only if you do not have a syslog server to accept log messages should you consider disabling logs to save disk space.

 ### AU-3 CONTENT OF AUDIT RECORDS
+The contents of this F5 solution's audit records are basically fixed.

 ### AU-4 AUDIT STORAGE CAPACITY
+Space for storing audit records (logs) on this F5 solution is not directly configurable, but you should send audit records to a remote server (see AU-9) and apply this control that context.

 ### AU-5 RESPONSE TO AUDIT PROCESSING FAILURES
+This F5 solution has no configuration options specifically related to this control.

 ### AU-6 AUDIT REVIEW, ANALYSIS, AND REPORTING
+This control would be implemented outside of this F5 solution.

 ### AU-7 AUDIT REDUCTION AND REPORT GENERATION
+This control would be implemented outside of this F5 solution.

 ### AU-8 TIME STAMPS
+To meet this control you may configure compliant (ISO) time stamps for audit messages (also see AU-12) and configure NTP server(s) as sources of accurate time.
 This F5 solution provides the ability to specify the IP addresses of your primary and (if available) alternate NTP servers.
-A working NTP configuration is vital to BIG-IP management (and application) security.
+A working NTP configuration is vital to this F5 solution's management (and application) security.
-This F5 solution provides the ability to enable the use of ISO-format dates in log messages (generally required for SP-800-53r4 compliance).
+This F5 solution provides the ability to enable the use of ISO-format dates in log messages (generally required for ITSG-33 compliance).
 You may also add syslog servers to receive log messages.

 ### AU-9 PROTECTION OF AUDIT INFORMATION
-This F5 solution provides the ability to enable the use of ISO-format dates in log messages (generally required for SP-800-53r4 compliance).
+User roles (AC-6) control access to audit information on this F5 solution.
+You should send audit records to a remote server and apply this control in that context.
+This F5 solution provides the ability to enable the use of ISO-format dates in log messages (generally required for ITSG-33 compliance).
 You may also add syslog servers to receive log messages.

 ### AU-10 NON-REPUDIATION
+This F5 solution has no configuration options specifically related to this control.

 ### AU-11 AUDIT RECORD RETENTION
+Audit record log rollover is not directly configurable in this F5 solution.
+You should send audit records to a remote server and apply this control in that context (see AU-9).

 ### AU-12 AUDIT GENERATION
-This F5 solution provides the ability to enable the use of ISO-format dates in log messages (generally required for SP-800-53r4 compliance).
+This control would mostly be implemented outside of this F5 solution.
+This F5 solution provides the ability to enable the use of ISO-format dates in log messages (generally required for ITSG-33 compliance).
 You may also add syslog servers to receive log messages.

 ### AU-13 MONITORING FOR INFORMATION DISCLOSURE
+This control would be implemented outside of this F5 solution.

 ### AU-14 SESSION AUDIT
+This F5 solution does not provide the capability envisioned by this control.
+A portion of this information could be selected from the audit message stream (see AU-2, AU-12).

 ### AU-15 ALTERNATE AUDIT CAPABILITY
+This F5 solution retains copies of audit messages sent to remote servers for a few days, typically (see AU-4).
+An alternate procedure to retrieve audit data from BIG-IP could be defined in case a remote audit log server is unavailable or damaged.

 ### AU-16 CROSS-ORGANIZATIONAL AUDITING
+This control would be implemented outside of this F5 solution.

 ## 3.4 FAMILY: SECURITY ASSESSMENT AND AUTHORIZATION
-### CA-1 SECURITY ASSESSMENT AND AUTHORIZATION POLICIES AND PROCEDURES
-### CA-2 SECURITY ASSESSMENTS
-### CA-3 INFORMATION SYSTEM CONNECTIONS
-### CA-4 SECURITY CERTIFICATION
-### CA-5 PLAN OF ACTION AND MILESTONES
-### CA-6 SECURITY AUTHORIZATION
-### CA-7 CONTINUOUS MONITORING
-### CA-8 PENETRATION TESTING
-### CA-9 INTERNAL SYSTEM CONNECTIONS
+These controls would be implemented outside of this F5 solution.

 ## 3.5 FAMILY: CONFIGURATION MANAGEMENT
 ### CM-1 CONFIGURATION MANAGEMENT POLICY AND PROCEDURES
+These controls would be implemented outside of this F5 solution.

 ### CM-2 BASELINE CONFIGURATION
+This F5 solution supports UCS and SCF files that may furnish data required to implement these controls.
+F5 BIG-IQ may also be utilized.

 ### CM-3 CONFIGURATION CHANGE CONTROL
+These controls would be implemented outside of this F5 solution.

 ### CM-4 SECURITY IMPACT ANALYSIS
+These controls would be implemented outside of this F5 solution.

 ### CM-5 ACCESS RESTRICTIONS FOR CHANGE
 This F5 solution enforces a role-based access control policy over defined subjects and objects and controls access based up organization-defined roles and users authorized to assume such roles, as defined in the organization's directory service.
 This is accomplished with the configuration of the corresponding logic in the F5 access policy definition and is enforced for access to the individual infrastructure components of the solution such as the F5 appliances, the servers and the firewalls, as well as for access to the applications serviced and contained within this infrastructure.
 This F5 solution provides the ability to configure audit logging of management actions.
 Typically you enable TMSH and MCP audit logs.
-Only if you do not have a syslog server to accept log messages (see Syslog Configuration — AU-8, AU-9(2), AU-12(2) on page 16) should you consider disabling logs to save BIG-IP disk space.
+Only if you do not have a syslog server to accept log messages should you consider disabling logs to save disk space.
+This F5 solution supports signature verification for TMOS software updates (CM-5(3)).

 ### CM-6 CONFIGURATION SETTINGS
+These controls would be implemented outside of this F5 solution.

 ### CM-7 LEAST FUNCTIONALITY
+This F5 solution lets you adjust the services accessible on self IP addresses so you can constrain the functionality of BIG-IP in the network.

 ### CM-8 INFORMATION SYSTEM COMPONENT INVENTORY
+These controls would be implemented outside of this F5 solution.
+However, F5 BIG-IQ may be utilized in the implementation of these controls.

 ### CM-9 CONFIGURATION MANAGEMENT PLAN
+These controls would be implemented outside of this F5 solution.

 ### CM-10 SOFTWARE USAGE RESTRICTIONS
+These controls would be implemented outside of this F5 solution.

 ### CM-11 USER INSTALLED SOFTWARE
+These controls would be implemented outside of this F5 solution.

 ## 3.6 FAMILY: CONTINGENCY PLANNING (CONTINUITY PLANNING)
-### CP-1 CONTINGENCY PLANNING POLICY AND PROCEDURES
-### CP-2 CONTINGENCY PLAN
-### CP-3 CONTINGENCY TRAINING
-### CP-4 CONTINGENCY PLAN TESTING AND EXERCISES
-### CP-5 CONTINGENCY PLAN UPDATE
-### CP-6 ALTERNATE STORAGE SITE
+Most of the controls (CP-nn) in this family would be implemented outside of this F5 solution.
+Some exceptions are noted here.

 ### CP-7 ALTERNATE PROCESSING SITE
-### CP-8 TELECOMMUNICATIONS SERVICES
+This F5 solution supports configuration synchronization and functional failover device groups, as well as global traffic management (F5 BIG-IP DNS), so f5 customers can build highly-reliable systems within and among different processing sites (“data centers”).

 ### CP-9 INFORMATION SYSTEM BACKUP
+This F5 solution does not store user data and generally the device configuration is all that must be backed up to enable service recovery in the event of a failure.
+Logs may be backed up through remote syslog.
+BIG-IQ may be used to automate backup of device configuration and historical statistical data.

 ### CP-10 INFORMATION SYSTEM RECOVERY AND RECONSTITUTION
-### CP-11 ALTERNATE COMMUNICATIONS PROTOCOLS
-### CP-12 SAFE MODE
-### CP-13 ALTERNATIVE SECURITY MECHANISMS
+You may recover this F5 solution automatically in certain high-availability scenarios, by hand, or using F5 BIG-IQ.

 ## 3.7 FAMILY: IDENTIFICATION AND AUTHENTICATION
 ### IA-1 IDENTIFICATION AND AUTHENTICATION POLICY AND PROCEDURES
+These controls would be implemented outside of this F5 solution.

 ### IA-2 IDENTIFICATION AND AUTHENTICATION (ORGANIZATIONAL USERS)
 This F5 solution uniquely identifies and authenticates organizational users (or processes acting on behalf of organizational users).
+This F5 solution supports user authentication to local or external directories using single- or multi-factor credentials.
 The information system implements multifactor authentication for:
 - network access to privileged accounts
 - network access to non-privileged accounts